Murphydbuffalo/ruby-data-structures-and-algorithms/README.markdown

 Rehashing involves recalculating the hash and array index for every key, because the size of the array is now different, and so the denominator in our `hash_digest % array_size` function is also different.

-Congratulations!
-Now you too can implement your own very, very terrible hash map!

 ### Performance characteristics
 Now that we understand how they work, we are in a position to understand some